l-blissett/adm/README.md

 # *Anarchistic Decision Making*...

-For my [NaNoGenMo 2021](https://github.com/NaNoGenMo/2021) commitment, i'm taking the original Text **"On Anarchism"** from Noam Chomsky from »[The Anachist Library](https://theanarchistlibrary.org/library/noam-chomsky-on-anarchism).
+For my [NaNoGenMo 2021](https://github.com/NaNoGenMo/2021) commitment, i'm taking the original Text **"On Anarchism"** by Noam Chomsky from »[The Anachist Library](https://theanarchistlibrary.org/library/noam-chomsky-on-anarchism).

 # *...with a little help from Gertrude Stein*